 Narrative and note 3 (The proceeds in the SWIFT MT400 Message)

-The proceeds is different from the collection amount.
-The collecting bank deducts commissions, expenses and other fees from the collection amount.
+The proceeds are different from the collection amount.
+The collecting bank deducts commissions, expenses, and other fees from the collection amount.
 The remaining amount is the proceeds.
 The remitting bank receives the proceeds and takes its charges also.
 The final beneficiary, the seller, receives the proceeds deducted from all the charges taken by its bank for the services provided.

 This ends our analysis of this SWIFT MT400 Advice of Payments message.
 The next question to answer is: if there is no account relationship between the banks, what is the meaning of the SWIFT MT400 and how is it then used?
 That will be the topic of the next article.